Outbound Sales Explained: Techniques, Strategies & Best Practices

 Any good salesperson will anticipate and prepare for any objections that may come their way; however, we know outbound sales objections can be rather tricky.
 To make your process smoother, study three of the most common outbound sales objections and how to overcome them quickly below.

 More of an objection hater than an objection handler?
-Check out our Ultimate Guide To Objection Handling to start overcoming any type of objection straight away.
+Check out our Ultimate Guide To Objection Handling to start overcoming any objections immediately.

 “Can you just send me an email?”

 Ouch!
 When a prospect says this, you know they want to get you off the phone as quickly and politely as possible.
-The solution to keeping them on the line?
+What is the solution to keeping them on the line?
 Get them to keep giving you information by saying something like, “Sure!, but so I know precisely what to include in my email, can you tell me [your first qualifying question]? “

-“It’s not the right time for me to make a decision.”
+“It’s not the right time for me to decide.”

 Fair enough, this prospect can’t make an immediate decision as they’re probably on a committee.
 Not a problem!
-Just tell them the next steps to visualise what needs to happen for the deal to move forward; that way, the next time you talk, it will either be a definite yes, or no – without further delay from their side.
+Just tell them the next steps to visualize what needs to happen for the deal to move forward; that way, the next time you talk, it will either be a definite yes or no – without further delay from their side.

 “I can’t discuss this particular issue right now.”